What Is a Pitched Roof?

 Its structure resembles a bow.
 The top cord consists of timber sections and it is curved.

-It can be efficiently used for large spans up to 30 metres, but light roof curing is to be provided.
+It can be efficiently used for large spans up to 30 meters, but light roof curing is to be provided.

 34. Composite Roof